Flow regulation

 Regulators are used, among others, in:

-Installation: mounted on a mounting plate attached to the tank wall (using mounting anchors).
-The shape of the plate is adapted to a specific well diameter.
+Installation: the regulator is made with a hook connection allowing it to be hung on a mounting plate attached to the tank wall (using mounting anchors); the shape of the plate is adapted to a specific well diameter

 Regulators are used, among others, in: